miili/StreamPick/README.md

 Installation
 ------------

 There sure are numerous methods add a module to Python.
-Check out these:
+Check these out:

 Clone from the GitHub repository